Humanitarian actions in Ukraine should be without discrimination to Africans -Martins Acha

 The invasion of the Russians into Ukraine now generally known as the Russian Ukraine war no doubt has got the whole world thinking if there is about to be another World war.
 While images of bomb blast of the war torn country have drawn sympathy and in many cases empathy as we have seen killings of civilians many of which are women and children, it is hard to not ask that the war stops.

-According to Martins Acha, the Co-Founder of me-ach foundation, there have been calls for European neighbors and the United States to accept more Ukrainian refugees.
+According to Martins Acha, the Co-Founder of M&E Acha Foundation, there have been calls for European neighbors and the United States to accept more Ukrainian refugees.
 Amongst those trapped are people from other countries including those from Africa.
 Soon after the Russians began invading Ukraine, we saw an out flock of people immediately migrating through the borders but there was evidence of ill treatment of Africans

-Mr Martins Acha who has been an advocate of equal and fair treatment for all without recourse to race, stated that despite many outcries for the Ukrainian authorities to investigate this, Africans were stuck at the border for several days and were made to face the unfavorable conditions of the weather, living without food and water.

 Ukrainians are being prioritized to leave the country through the Polish border and the Europeans are prioritized next to that, leaving the Africans and other nationals at the bottom of the least.
 There are well over 15,000 Africans who are studying in Ukraine before the Russian invasion, and thousands more live there as immigrants.
 These are not just numbers, there are humans behind these numbers.